Cryptkeeper/libreorama/README.md

 Light-O-Rama hardware communicates using serial ports, typically with a single connection point to the host system.
 Simply provide the serial port/device name to libreorama (and optionally, a custom baud rate).

-"Shows" are newline separated text files containing the sequence files to play. libreorama will read each sequentially line and play the corresponding sequence. libreorama will not reload automatically and must be restarted.
+"Shows" are newline separated text files containing the sequence files to play. libreorama will read each sequentially line and play the corresponding sequence. libreorama will not reload modified show files and must be restarted.

 ```
 sequences/My First Sequence.lms